opennetworkinglab/tassen/README.md

 * Docker
 * make

-Docker is used to run the necessary without worrying about additional dependencies.
+Docker is used to run the necessary tools without worrying about additional dependencies.
 Before starting, make sure to fetch all the required Docker
 images:

     make deps

+## Quick Instructions

+To build everything:

+    make build

+To test everything:

+    make check

 ## Content